 Raise money with The American Cancer Society and Second Life.

-12. Create a social media page dedicated to encouraging and supporting the quarantine community and start a Good Deeds challenge!
+12. Create a social media page dedicated to encouraging and supporting the quarantined community and start a Good Deeds challenge!

 These are just a few ideas to help you get started but there is a vast community for virtual volunteering out there just waiting for you.